Last updated on October 9, 2019

 After choosing a god power, each player draws four cards.
 Either player can discard one or more of his cards and draw new ones to replace them, but this can only be done by each player once.

 When this process is finished, each player draws an additional card, for a total of five.
-(Note: the designers have said this rule will change to something “fancier” before the game is out of beta)
+(Note: the designers have said this rule may change to something “fancier” before the game is out of beta)

 Each card costs mana to use, which is shown in the upper-left corner of the card.
 A player’s available mana starts at 1 on the first turn and increases by 1 each turn.